jpodeszwik/blog/src/pages/bjj-marathon/index.md

 ## Production run

 On the day of the marathon I sat with my laptop near the mat, and watched how the system performed.
 We did some manual tests prior the marathon, but I was stressed anyway.
 I could watch the changes in the database live.
-If was fascinating to see events transformed into flags, and flags counted into sums which appeared in the ranking.
+It was fascinating to see events transformed into flags, and flags counted into sums which appeared in the ranking.

 We had a bug in app for participants.
 Results were badly sorted.
 I fixed the bug during the marathon.
 After that the whole system worked.
 We haven't found more bugs during the marathon.

-I found youtube [video](https://www.youtube.com/watch?v=ibUL80-hqrY) with part of the marathon it shows organizers walking with the smartphones.
+I found youtube [video](https://www.youtube.com/watch?v=ibUL80-hqrY) with part of the marathon.
+You can see some fights and organizers walking with the smartphones.

-After I spent some time watching how the system is performing I put my gi (kimono) on and I did some fights.
+After I spent some time watching how the system is performing, I put my gi (kimono) on and I did some fights.
 I didn't do much, because most of my energy was consumed by the stress.
 All my fights were registered in the system.

 ## After the marathon